MicrosoftDocs/learn/learn-pr/azure/build-api-azure-functions/includes/3-ex-create-function-project.md

 The "api" folder in VS Code will now contain a new Azure Functions project along with a new function called "GetProducts".

-## Create the Create, Update and Delete functions
+## Create the Create, Update, and Delete functions

 ### Create the CreateProduct function